datalad/git-annex/clients/README.md

 - On the client:

+    - Configure a name & e-mail in Git

     - Clone this repository.
 Passing `--single-branch` is recommended so as not to include the mirror of git-annex's repository.